 Since the polaron wave function is localized $F_k\propto 1/N^{1/2}$ the spectral function $A_-(k,\omega)$ is proportional to polaron density $N^{-1}$ (one polaron per $N$ sites).
 The chemical potential $\mu$ is pinned to the polaron energy $\mu=E_0+E_p\sum_n|\psi_n^0|^4$ \cite{Kabanov} which is the sum of the lowest eigenvalue of Eq(\ref{nlinSch}) and the deformation energy caused by the polaron.
 In the strong coupling limit $\mu=-E_p-t^2/E_p$ therefore the peak of the spectral function $A(k,\omega)$ is at energy $\omega=-E_p+t^2/E_p$.
-Note,that the spectral function is equal to 0 at the chemical potential ($\omega=0$).
+Note, that the spectral function is equal to 0 at the chemical potential ($\omega=0$).
 This is because the overlap of the wave functions with and without polaron deformation is exponentially small and the annihilation of the polaron together with the deformation is forbidden due to the Franck-Condon principle.
 The part of the spectral function associated with the inverse photo-emission is given by the first part of Eq.(\ref{SpectrF0}) and may be written as

 where $F_k^l=\sum_n\exp{(ikn)}\psi_{\mathbf n}^l/\sqrt{N}$ is the Fourier transform of the wave function which represents the $l$-th eigenstate of Eq.(\ref{shredinger}) where $\varphi_{\mathbf n}$ is determined by Eq.(\ref{selfconsist}) with $\psi_{\mathbf n}^l=\psi_{\mathbf n}^0$.
-Here the sum does not include $l=0$ because absorption of electron directly to the polaronic state is proportional to the overlap of the lattice wave-functions with zero and nonzero deformation which is exponentially small $\propto \exp{(-\sqrt{M/m})}$.
-As in the photo emission case this process is forbidden due to the Franck-Condon principle.
+Here the sum does not include $l=0$ because the absorption of electron directly to the polaronic state is proportional to the overlap of the lattice wave functions with zero and nonzero deformation which is exponentially small $\propto \exp{(-\sqrt{M/m})}$.
+As in the photoemission case this process is forbidden due to the Franck-Condon principle.
 Note that the spectrum has a clear pseudogap, which corresponds to $|E_0|-2t\approx 2E_p-2t$.
 The physics of this pseudogap is simple.
-The probability to remove polaron from the Fermi level or probability to add polaron to the Fermi level is exponentially suppressed and these processes are to weak to observe them experimentally.
+The probability to remove polaron from the Fermi level or the probability to add polaron to the Fermi level is exponentially suppressed and these processes are too weak to observe them experimentally.
 Therefore, the main features of the spectral function are shifted from the Fermi energy because of the Franck-Condon principle.